lovisXII/RiVer_SoC/README.md

 The implementation uses the standard instruction set from [RISCV fondation](https://riscv.org/technical/specifications/).
 We choosed to implement a **RV32IM** with **Zicsr** extension and a **user** and **machine** mode.
 On this git you will find :
 - A RISCV 5 stages scalar processor in SystemC
 - A RISCV 5 stages scalar processor in VHDL
-- A RISCV 2 ways super-scalar processor in SystemC
+- A RISCV 2 ways super-scalar processor in

-All of our implementation aren't done yet, meaning if you're trying to use it, it could not work properly.
+SystemC
+- A Soc prototype in SystemcC using 2 scalar CORE
+- Drivers and hardware

+All of our core are fully operationnal and have been tested using riscof framework and custom tests that you can find in the **SOFT/TESTS/**

 Our Kernel architecture supports :
 * direct and vectorize mode for mtvec